 What Do You Want Your Website to Accomplish?

 If all you want is an online brochure then maybe you would be good getting a website from a low-cost provider.
 Maybe you would be okay spending less than $1,000.
 You might even consider getting a free website from a provider like SquareSpace.

 Maybe you want something more.
 Maybe you want visitors to actually do something when they get to your website.
 Maybe you want to maximize the leads you generate.
 Maybe you want to sell more things directly on line.

 Start with the end state goal and then figure out how to get there.

 How Does Tribute Media Price Websites?

-We plan about 1/3 of our time just in strategy.
-We have an art director, a content strategist and a marketing manager involved that are all specialized in their areas of responsibility.
-We have a project manager that is focused on making sure that everything fits together.
+At Tribute Media, we plan about 1/3 of our time just in strategy.
+We have an art director, a content strategist, and a marketing manager involved that are all specialized in their areas of responsibility.
+We have a project manager who is focused on making sure that everything fits together.

-Many times we spend more budget in strategy than the low-cost providers in building the entire website.
+Many times we spend more budget just in strategy than the low-cost providers do in building the entire website.

 It all comes down to the value gap.
 If you perceive the benefit, you should pay more.
 If you don't, then you shouldn't.

 So, is a cheap website worth it?
 My answer: maybe.